Farmers may never trust Labour again after inheritance tax change, say Tories

 Shadow environment secretary Victoria Atkins said farmers faced a threat from a “city-dwelling socialist Government which does not understand or care for the rural way of life”.

+But food security minister Daniel Zeichner warned MPs against misrepresentation which he said had struck a “real fear” into farming communities.

-Speaking from the despatch box for the first time since her appointment by Kemi Badenoch last week, Ms Atkins said Labour’s approach on three policies had critically hit farmers’ levels of trust in the Labour Party.
+Speaking from the despatch box for the first time since her appointment by Kemi Badenoch last week, Ms Atkins said the Government’s approach on three policies had critically hit farmers’ levels of trust in the Labour Party.

 She drew attention to the increase in employers’ national insurance, the accelerated reduction in direct payments to farmers, and the removal of inheritance tax relief on agricultural land being badly received by farmers.